Estimated reading time: 8 minutes

 Follow this by using your thumbs to move around the base of the foot in small circular motions.
 Ensure you include the toes in this process.
 If your partner feels there is still tension held in their foot, you can apply a different type of pressure by making your hands into loose fists and using your knuckles to apply gentle pressure to the foot’s arch.
 You can end the massage using some long gentle strokes starting at the lower leg and ending at the toes for added relaxation.

 Massage is believed to release impurities in the body, so it is always good to drink some water after trying any of these massage techniques.
 Not only will it keep you hydrated, but it will also help to flush out any impurities released.
-Remember, massage can be made more pleasurable and relaxing when using massage oil.
-So take a look around and find one suitable for you; if you are looking for an overall wellbeing massage oil, then click here.
-And for more information on why self care is so important, click here.
+Remember, massage can be made more pleasurable and relaxing when using massage oils, so take a look around and find one suitable for you.
+And for more information on why self-care is so important, click here.
 Don’t forget we love to know how all our readers are getting on, so please tag us your pictures of you using the massage techniques above on Instagram @surrender_to_happiness.

 Use At Your Own Risk: This blog is for informational purposes only.
 Consult a medical expert before performing any massage techniques, including the ones in this blog.
 It is your responsibility to evaluate your own medical and physical condition, or that of your partner, and to independently determine whether to perform, use or adapt any of the information or content on this website.
 Any massage technique could result in injury.
 By voluntarily undertaking any massage technique displayed on this website, you assume the responsibility and risk of any resulting injury.